-From a practical point of view, however, it is clear that the number of possible counter-examples we need to check according to the decision procedure outlined in the proofs of Theorems 2.8 and 3.46 can grow huge very fast.
-A future study of the computational complexity of well-definedness is hence desirable in order to obtain a practical algorithm.
+It is clear that the number of possible counter-examples we need to check according to the decision procedure outlined in the proof of Theorem 46 can grow huge very fast.
+Hence the obvious question for future work: what is the computational complexity of well-definedness?